 Trump, Kim Jong Un summit in Singapore expected to tackle denuclearization, economy

-The historic summit between President Trump and North Korean leader Kim Jong Un is back on.
+President Donald Trump and North Korean leader Kim Jong Un are in Singapore where they will meet one-on-one for a historic summit Tuesday.

-“We'll be meeting on June 12 in Singapore," the president confirmed to reporters after hosting an hour-long meeting with a top North Korean official in the Oval Office.
-Following the annoucement, White House Press Secretary Sarah Sanders announced on Twitter on June 5 that the summit is slated to take place at the Capella Hotel on Sentosa Island.

-In a May 24 letter, Trump announced that he would pull out of the much-anticipated summit.

-North Korea demolished what it claimed to be its nuclear test site, on May 24, setting off several explosions over the course of a few hours in the presence of foreign journalists.

-Kim met with South Korean President Moon Jae-in in the demilitarized zone for the second time in a month on May 26.
-The two discussed the peace commitments they reached in their first summit and how they could make the possible summit between Kim and Trump a success.
+After some back-and-forth on whether the meeting would actually happen, the two leaders arrived in Singapore on Sunday.
+They are scheduled to meet at 9 a.m. local time (9 p.m.
+ET Monday) with only translators present, according to the White House.

+The meeting will later expand to include other officials, such as Secretary of State Mike Pompeo, chief of staff John Kelly and national security adviser John Bolton.

-The June summit will be the first-ever meeting between a U.S. president and a North Korean leader.
+The summit will be the first-ever meeting between a sitting U.S. president and a North Korean leader.

-“It’s important because of the potential opening it has; there is potential diplomatic progress,” former Vice Adm.
-Robert B. Murrett, a professor of practice, public administration and international affairs at Syracuse University, told Fox News about the planned summit.

 Why is this meeting significant?